MCLDG-zz/blg-svlss-msvc/README.md

 #### 8. Confirm the API endpoints for Booking & Airmiles

-Using the stack output values from booking-lambda and airmiles-lambda (in the booking and airmiles accounts), get the value of the API endpoint (BookingAPI and AirmilesAPI).
+Using the stack output values from booking-lambda and airmiles-lambda (in the booking and airmiles accounts), get the value of the API endpoints (BookingAPI and AirmileAPI).
+A script is provided that will print these out for you.
+Execute `get-api-endpoints.sh` (which you can find in the blg-svlss-msvc repo) after updating the parameter values in the script.

 Check that you can POST a request to the API:

 ```bash
 curl -H "Content-Type: application/json" -X POST -d '{"first_name":"Michael","last_name":"Surgeon","from_airport":"DEL","to_airport":"MEL","booking_class":"Economy","departure_date":"12/04/2017","return_date":"21/04/2017","age_group":"Adult"}' https://lv71x6qei8.execute-api.us-east-1.amazonaws.com/Prod/bookings